CNM has the best quality of lecturers on so many levels

 I love the enthusiasm of the lecturers

-Mhari Henderson, Student in Naturopathic Nutrition
+Mhari Henderson, Naturopathic Nutrition

 As a nurse I have always enjoyed helping others.
 I currently lecture at Edinburgh Napier University where I teach nursing students.